5 College Admissions Myths Debunked

 College Admissions Myths

-While standardized test scores can be a significant part of college applications, they aren’t the sole determinants of admissions decisions.
+While standardized test scores can be a significant part of college applications to certain highly selective schools, they aren’t the sole determinants of admissions decisions.
 Universities these days are increasingly using a holistic admissions process, where they consider all aspects of your application, including your GPA, course rigor, personal statement, extracurricular activities, and letters of recommendation.

 For more information, check out our blogs on test optional admissions: